threema-ch/threema-ios/README.md

 ## <a name="schemes"></a>Schemes

 - `Threema` builds and tests the consumer app. (recommended for local testing)
-- `ThreemaWork` builds and tests the enterprise version of our app.
+- `Threema Work` builds and tests the enterprise version of our app.
-- `ThreemaOnPrem` builds and tests the OnPrem version of our app.
+- `Threema OnPrem` builds and tests the OnPrem version of our app.
-- `ThreemaRed` is only used for development and testing within Threema.
+- `Threema Green` is only used for development and testing within Threema.
-- `ThreemaRedWork` is only used for development and testing within Threema.
+- `Threema Blue` is only used for development and testing within Threema.

 ## <a name="building"></a>Building